Olympus TG-5 vs Panasonic FZ80

 It is notable that the FZ80 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-Both the TG-5 and the FZ80 are recent models that are part of the current product line-up.
-The FZ80 replaced the earlier Panasonic FZ70, while the TG-5 followed on from the Olympus TG-4.
+The FZ80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the TG-5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Olympus TG-5 or the Panasonic FZ80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.